Ch3ri0ur/berrymse/README.md

 The webpage will show a live video stream with approximately 200ms of latency.
 The browser will buffer frames, providing a lookback window.

+## Autostart service

+In order to run the executable automatically please use the `register.sh` script from the for_autostart folder.
+There you can find a set of convenience scripts.